Pammakaristos Church

-The church-mosque is in the Çarşamba neighbourhood of the Fatih district inside the walled city of Istanbul.
+The mosque-museum is in the Çarşamba neighbourhood of the Fatih district inside the walled city of old Istanbul.

 History

 Most scholars believe that the church was built between the eleventh and twelfth centuries.
 Many historians and archaeologists attribute the original structure to Michael VII Ducas (1071–1078); others put its foundation in the Comnenian period.
 Alternatively, the Swiss scholar and Byzantinist Ernest Mamboury suggested that the original building belonged to the 8th century.

 The parekklesion (side chapel) was added to the south side of the church in the early Palaiologan period, and dedicated to Christos ho Logos (Christ the Word).
 Shortly after 1310, Martha Glabas erected a small shrine in memory of her late husband, the protostrator Michael Doukas Glabas Tarchaneiote, a general of Andronikos II Palaiologos.
 An elegant dedicatory inscription to Christ, written by the poet Manuel Philes, runs along the inside and outside of the parekklesion.

 The main church was also renovated at the same time, as the study of the Templon has shown.

-Following the fall of Constantinople in 1453, the seat of the Greek Orthodox Patriarchate was first moved from Hagia Sophia to the Church of the Holy Apostles.
+Following the conquest of Constantinople in 1453, the seat of the Greek Orthodox Patriarchate was first moved from Hagia Sophia to the Church of the Holy Apostles.
 Then in 1456 it was moved to the Theotokos Pammakaristos Church, where it remained until 1587.
+The synod of 1484, in which the council of Ferrara-Florence was condemned, took place in this church.

 Five years later, the Ottoman Sultan Murad III converted the church into a mosque and renamed it in honor of his conquest (fetih) of Georgia and Azerbaijan, hence the name Fethiye Camii.
 To accommodate the requirements of prayer, most of the interior walls were removed to create a larger inner space.